verdaccio/website/docs/cli.md

 title: "Command Line Tool"
 ---

-The Verdaccio CLI is your tool to start the application.
+The Verdaccio CLI is your tool to start and stop the application.

 ## Commands